- When can I go on exchange?

 - The offering of courses in your field of study.
 That is determined by the Registrar’s Office.

 Requests to change institutions must be emailed to email@example.com.

 - How can I connect with other Carleton students who have gone out on exchange or are going to the same host institution?

-There are events geared towards Outgoing Exchange such as the Exchange and Study Abroad Fair held in October and the Exchange Information Session (usually runs from September-December).
+There are events geared towards Outgoing Exchange such as the Exchange and Study Abroad Fair held in October and Exchange Information Sessions (usually runs from September-December).
 Attending those events are a great way to meet and connect with other exchange students.